Cronenworth, Padres rally to stun Dodgers 5-3 to reach NLCS

 San Diego will host the Philadelphia Phillies in Games 1 and 2 of an all-wild card NLCS on Tuesday and Wednesday.
 The Phillies beat the defending World Series champion Atlanta Braves 8-3 earlier in the day to win their NLDS in four games.

 The crowd roared when Josh Hader, obtained from Milwaukee on Aug.
-1, struck out Freddie Freeman to end it.
+1, struck out Mookie Betts, Trea Turner and Freddie Freeman in succession to end the Padres’ third straight win against the Dodgers.
 Padres players celebrated wildly on the infield and fireworks went off above the downtown ballpark.
-Manny Machado and Juan Soto exhorted the fans for more.
+Manny Machado and Juan Soto exhorted the fans for more as they all reveled in the middle of a rare San Diego rainstorm.

 The Padres last reached the NLCS 24 years ago when they beat Atlanta in six games and were then swept by the New York Yankees in the World Series.
 A handful of players from that team watched from a luxury suite, including Hall of Fame closer Trevor Hoffman and center fielder Steve Finley.

+“Shock factor, very high.
+Disappointment, very high.
+It’s crushing,” Roberts said.
+“Each guy gave everything they had all year long, and a tremendous season.
+The great thing about baseball is the unpredictability, and the tough thing about it is the same thing.

+“Nothing I can say is going to make it feel any better.
+Obviously we didn’t expect to be in this position,” he added.

-The game was delayed 31 minutes at the start by rain, which returned in the eighth inning and prompted a short delay while the grounds crew worked on the mound.
+The game was delayed 31 minutes at the start by showers, which returned in the eighth inning and prompted a short delay while the grounds crew worked on the mound.

 After left-hander Tyler Anderson stymied the Padres through five scoreless innings, San Diego broke through against the Dodgers’ bullpen in the seventh.